opensesamemedia/syncstage-docs/docs/android-integration.md

 <uses-permission android:name="android.permission.ACCESS_FINE_LOCATION" />
 ```

+Please note that most of those notifications must accepted by user explicitly.

 ### 3. Add SyncStageSecret.json to your Android Studio project to the assets folder.

 SyncStageSecret.json is assigned to one application.
 File contains confidential credentials that allow access to your SyncStage resources.